niekcandaele/CSMM-russian/docs/setting-up/quick-start.rst

 3. Click add a server
 4. Add your server details
-  The web port is the port added by allocs fixes (livemap port) defined as ControlPanelPort +2 that can be found in serverconfig.xml you can test this port is correct by going to ur browser and typing in serverip:webport
+  The web port is the port added by allocs fixes (livemap port) defined as ControlPanelPort +2 that can be found in serverconfig.xml you can test this port is correct by going to your browser and typing in serverip:webport
 5. Click submit